Here are some troubleshooting tips for custom instrumentation with New Relic's Java agent.

 If the log file class and method do not match your custom instrumentation values, review and adjust as needed.
 (You may not always see a confirmation in your log file about whether the custom instrumentation load succeeded or failed.)

 Here is an example of a pointcut with several

 method values.
 The

-nameTransaction has been added to the XML to break out the method as a separate transaction rather than as a segment in the New Relic APM Transactions breakdown table.
+nameTransaction has been added to the XML to break out the method as a separate transaction rather than as a segment in the APM Transactions breakdown table.